 Is there any difference between Statistics and Machine Learning jargons?

-Let us not bring Data Mining in our minds here.
-The focus is only on these unfriend friends moreover in my personal opinion DM is not related here.
-Just to remind you some time back people also called Blockchain a glorified and polished version of swarm intelligence which is not the case in anyway.
+Let us not bring data mining into our minds here.
+The focus is only on these unfriended friends, and in my personal opinion, DM is not related here.
+Just to remind you, some time ago, people also called blockchain a glorified and polished version of swarm intelligence, which is not the case in any way.

 Statistics and Machine Learning

-Though there are some methodological differences between machine learning and statistics those really don’t divorce these two friends at all.
+Though there are some methodological differences between machine learning and statistics, those really don’t divorce these two friends at all.
 The difference between the two is that machine learning prioritizes improving efficiency and effectiveness, whereas statistics place significance on analyzing representative data sets and larger populations and creating hypotheses.
-The primary focus of machine learning is to generate predictions, even if the prediction can not be explained well.
+The primary focus of machine learning is to generate predictions, even if the explanation behind such predictions remains unclear.

-How to Lie with Statistics is a book written by Darrell Huff in 1954 presenting an introduction to statistics for the general reader.
-He was not a statistician but was a journalist who wrote many “how to” articles as a freelancer.
+How to Lie with Statistics is a book written by Darrell Huff in 1954 that presents an introduction to statistics for the general reader.
+He was not a statistician but a journalist who wrote many “how-to” articles as a freelancer.

 Roles – Machine Learning, Statistics and Computer Science

-- Statistics – Inference from a sample data and stress on hypothesis.
+- Statistics: inference from sample data and stress on hypotheses

-- Computer science – Efficient algorithms to solve the optimization problem and representing & evaluating the model for inference.
+- Computer science: efficient algorithms to solve the optimization problem and represent and evaluate the model for inference

 To be a better Data Scientist I should have started as Statistician

-Though its not entirely true but upto some extent Statistics can be called as graphical branch of mathematics (In my personal opinion).
-As per wiki statistics is “The practice or science of collecting and analysing numerical data in large quantities, especially for the purpose of inferring proportions in a whole from those in a representative sample.”
+Though it’s not entirely true, to some extent, statistics can be called a graphical branch of mathematics (in my personal opinion).
+As per Wikipedia, statistics is “the practice or science of collecting and analyzing numerical data in large quantities, especially for the purpose of inferring proportions in a whole from those in a representative sample.”

-It is the science of data which deals with the collection, analysis, interpretation, and presentation of masses of numerical data.
-In general, Statistics talk about more of human language and touch.
-Like Statistician would say prediction coming out of variable Y is true only in case what variable a, b, c and I are saying is true.
+It is the science of data, which deals with the collection, analysis, interpretation, and presentation of masses of numerical data.
+In general, statistics talk more about human language and touch.
+As a statistician would say, a prediction coming out of variable Y is true only if what variables a, b, c, and I are saying is true.
 Machine learning is to generate predictions, even if the explanation behind such predictions remains unclear.

-Machine learning is a much younger discipline of the two.
-It is built on the foundations of statistics.
-It has managed to absorb much of statistics philosophy and many techniques over the years.
+Machine learning is the younger of the two disciplines.
+It is built on the foundation of statistics.
+It has managed to absorb much of the philosophy of statistics and many techniques over the years.
 This focuses on data that is too complex for humans to figure out its meaningful regularities.
 Random samples are not good enough for the task here.